Today’s customer journey is complex, messy, and anything but linear.

 Part 1

-More than an ad linked to a landing page supported by an email flow, sales funnels encompass everything shoppers encounter …
+More than an ad linked to a landing page supported by an email flow, marketing funnels encompass everything shoppers encounter …

 Given their complexity, let’s set the stage by defining our terms.

-An ecommerce funnel is a map of your customers’ journeys — a measurable representation of how you attract (top), convert (middle), and maximize (bottom) value through five stages:
+An ecommerce funnel is a map of your customers’ journeys — five stages that represent how you attract (top), convert (middle), and maximize (bottom) value:

 At the top, sales funnels attract new potential customers.

-It begins with awareness when someone experiences your brand for the very first time.
+It begins with awareness when someone experiences your brand for the first time.

 Acquisition is the lifeblood of growth, which makes traffic sources a balancing act between net-new audiences and product-fit shoppers.
 The former is about incrementality; the latter, profitability.